lwsporcello/lacework-detection-efficacy/README.md

 This binary will:
   1. Download install-demo-1.sh bash script, which can be used to install an XMRig coin miner (It will NOT execute the coinminer script)
+  2. The script is downloaded from a "known" bad domain